Whimsy Stick

 The Guest Arrival Protocol: Step by Step

-First, most jumping happens at the front door.
-So structuring that specific scenario as a training exercise every single time is the fastest path to a reliable sit-for-greeting.
-Specifically, twenty to thirty minutes before guests arrive, run the full structured flirt pole session.
-Then complete the all-done wind-down into a settle.
 When the doorbell rings, put the house line on if it is not already on.
-Plus cue Place and require the dog to hold it until released.
-Then open the door with the dog in Place.
-Also have the guest wait at the threshold.
-So release the dog from Place and cue Sit.
+Cue Place and require the dog to hold it until released.
+Open the door with the dog in Place and have the guest wait at the threshold.
+Release the dog from Place and cue Sit.
 The guest approaches only if the sit holds.
-By contrast, the moment the dog breaks into a jump, the guest stops.
-Then they turn away and wait.
-In short, reset to Sit.
-Try again.
-The greeting only completes from a held sit.

-After the greeting, require a 3-minute settle before the dog has free access to the guest.
-Plus brief guests before they arrive.
-By contrast, a guest who bends down to pet the jumping dog, laughs, or says it is okay has given the jump one more successful rehearsal and reset several sessions of training.
+Brief guests before they arrive.
+A guest who bends down to pet a jumping dog-or laughs it off-has given the jump one more successful rehearsal and reset several sessions of work.
 For the full training framework, see the flirt pole training guide.
+For the professional reference, see the canine flirt pole specifications.

 Commonly Asked Questions

-Stop Dog Jumping — FAQ
+Stop Dog Jumping, FAQ

 Core why-it-fails questions

-Q.01Why does my dog keep jumping even though I ignore it?+
+Why does my dog keep jumping even though I ignore it?+

-Q.02Does kneeing a dog in the chest stop jumping?+
+Does kneeing a dog in the chest stop jumping?+

 No, and it often makes the problem worse.
 For high-drive dogs, physical contact during excitement can read as engagement rather than correction.
 The more reliable approach is removing all social reward the instant jumping begins, and rewarding the first moment all four paws are on the ground.